justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 oc -n cdc-kafka create secret generic sql-credentials --from-file=sqlserver-credentials.properties
 ```

+Apply to `kafka-connect.yaml` file to set up the kafka connector.
+Notes on settings:
-- Create KafkaConnect worker Cluster, using the image that was created in the step above
+- It creates the KafkaConnect worker Cluster, using the image that was created in the step above.
+- For TLS settings (e.g. cipher, protocol), set it in the config section of the file.
+By default in this configuration, the connector will use the highest possible TLS version when connecting to Kafka.
+See [Strimzi SSL reference](https://strimzi.io/docs/operators/master/using.html#con-common-configuration-ssl-reference) for details on variables and accepted values.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1